Photos and videos reveal crowded checkpoints, chaos at Kabul airport on day of the attack

 Ambulances transported some of the injured to the Emergency Hospital, a medical center for victims of war, about three miles away from the blast site.

 By nightfall, video showed people had again gathered near the area of the blast.
-In total, 85 flights left Kabul on Aug.
-26, evacuating approximately 12,500 people, according to the Defense Department.

 Satellite imagery on Friday showed far fewer people in front of the entrances to the airport, especially at Abbey Gate, which appeared deserted compared with previous days.

 People did try to reach the airport through the north gate, however.
 A video obtained by The Post showed they were dispersed with flash bangs.
+Evacuation flights resumed.
+On Saturday, Pentagon spokesman, John Kirby, said those who worked with the United States were still being allowed into the airport.

 U.S. commanders have said the evacuation mission will continue, despite warnings that another terrorist attack in Kabul is likely.
 They have requested changes to the security perimeter and road closures in an effort to improve security.
-Pentagon spokesman John Kirby said Friday that airport operations are still under U.S. military control.
+Kirby said Friday that airport operations are still under U.S. military control.

 For Jon, like so many Afghans still desperate to leave, he made plans to return again to the airport after the attack.
 “If I stay, I am dead.
 I have no choice but to return to the gates again.”